 When the romantic first declared her triumphant return to New York, our minds didn’t even consider Murray Hill.
 Instead, they took an immediate trip to the good old days.
 Frolicking about the Upper East Side, hand in hand in hand in hand (our other halves belonging to the other two hands, natch).
 It seemed easy to resort to our safe space, our boozy comfort zone, our decidedly uncool highlands.

 Obviously, that changed.
 As we started to plan our weeklong rendezvous, we realized this was the perfect time to take advantage of all the Big Apple has to offer.
-With a little help from our friends at the Library Hotel Collection, we would kick our trip off in a neighborhood we know well, but rarely frequent:
+With a little help from our friends at the Library Hotel Collection, we kicked our trip off in a neighborhood we know well, but rarely frequent:

 Traditionally, Murray Hill was always that pocket of Manhattan that newbie transplants (read: recent college grads) claimed as their ‘hood.
 In reality, they’re usually closer to 1st ave — an area that’s officially marked on the maps as Kip’s Bay.
 But true Murray Hill sits neatly in the East 30s near Madison Avenue and ends as soon as you hit 5th.
-It’s the perfect location if you’re an out-of-towner pining for a central location but not at all interested in Times Square or anything having to do with Penn Station… so, if you’re at all sane.
+It’s the perfect location if you’re an out-of-towner pining for a central location but not at all interested in Times Square or anything having to do with Penn Station.
+So, if you’re at all sane.

 Let’s see what Murray Hill has to offer, shall we?